 - See the complete list of ING instruments here.
 Offered instruments are:

-- Applicants are encouraged to submit proposals for large time allocations, even within one semester, particularly for the INT.
+- Applicants are encouraged to submit proposals for large time allocations, even within one semester.

-- Large program proposals requiring INT and WHT observing time over two semesters (2019A and 2019B) can be submitted.
+- Large program proposals requiring INT over two semesters (2020A and 2020B) can be submitted.
 Any instrument can be requested in this category.
 The number of nights available for large programs are indicated below.

 - At the INT, service observations of approved CAT programs are offered through collaboration with the INT student support astronomers.
 Details are provided in page 3 of the ING call for proposals.